Fun things to do in Bath with kids

 No 1 Royal Crescent

-Take a gander inside one of these picture-perfect townhouses and show youngsters what Regency life would have looked like.
+Take a gander inside one of the picture-perfect townhouses on the iconic Royal Crescent and show youngsters what Regency life would have looked like.
 No.1 Royal Crescent is an immersive museum that showcases the lifestyle of 18th century high society, and that of the people who worked for them.

 Kids can pick up a free learning backpack, and use the equipment inside to look, listen, measure and even smell their way around the house!
 There are also 18th century style costumes to try on, Georgian toys to play with and additional drop in activities or family workshops during school holidays.

 The Holburne Museum